rluiten/elm-date-extra/README.md

 ## People Using this library.

 * Currently Robin on a new far from finished project.
 Only put this here because this section would be empty with out it.

+## Things to think abut for future development, not really a road map.

+* Consider a range checking year inputs, javascript getFullYear() only claims to work for years 1000 to 9999, this is probably a reasonable range for range checking.
+In this case also check ranges for fromTime and toTime functions ?

 ## Useful references